Reinforced lipids

 Polyunsaturated fatty acids (PUFA), normal and deuterated, for the synthesis of reinforced lipids.
 Hydrogen atoms (H) are explicitly shown where they are replaced with deuterium (D), at oxidation-prone bis-allylic (between double bonds) positions.
 "R" stands for "radical", for example, hydrogen or ester.

-Reinforced lipids are lipid molecules in which some of the fatty acids contain deuterium.
+Reinforced lipids are lipid molecules in which some of the fatty acids contain deuterium next to the double bonds.
 They can be used for the protection of living cells by slowing the chain reaction due to isotope effect on lipid peroxidation.
 The lipid bilayer of the cell and organelle membranes contain polyunsaturated fatty acids (PUFA) are key components of cell and organelle membranes.
 Any process that either increases oxidation of PUFAs or hinders their ability to be replaced can lead to serious disease.
 Correspondingly, use of reinforced lipids that stop the chain reaction of lipid peroxidation has preventive and therapeutic potential.

 Examples of reinforced lipids

 There are a number of polyunsaturated fatty acids that can be reinforced by deuteration.
 They include (the names of the reinforced deuterated versions are separated by a slash):